 At the firm, Leann is a member of the Raleigh office’s Recruiting Committee, a member of the firm's Diversity Committee, and a vocal ally of the firm’s LGBTQ affinity group.

 Leann is an alumni of the North Carolina Bar Association’s 2020 Leadership Academy, an intensive leadership training program for young lawyers expected to become leaders within the legal profession, their firms, and their local, state, national, and international communities.

 In 2016, Leann was temporarily assigned to a highly competitive six month program prosecuting crime as a Special Assistant District Attorney on behalf of the Commonwealth of Massachusetts.
-In that role, she served as lead or co-counsel on fifty bench and jury trials and motions which involved a wide array of criminal conduct, including the crimes of larceny, receiving stolen property, operating under the influence, assault and battery, distribution of narcotics, criminal harassment, strangulation, and conspiracy.
+In that role, she served as lead or co-counsel on fifty bench and jury trials and motions which involved a wide array of criminal conduct, including the crimes of operating under the influence, assault and battery, distribution of narcotics, criminal harassment, strangulation, and conspiracy.